PyAbel/PyAbel/doc/transform_methods/hansenlaw.rst

 Introduction
 ------------

-The Hansen and Law transform is the work of E. W. Hansen with P.-L. Law, zero-order hold approximation, [1] and the more accurate first-order hold approximation.
-[2]
+The Hansen and Law transform [1, 2] is a fast (linear time) Abel transform, interpreted as a linear system, with the input and output, the Abel transform pair.

 From the abstract [1]:

 *... new family of algorithms, principally for Abel inversion, that are